-If you’ve fallen in love with this game and are looking for an addition to your game room, there are plenty of Skee-Ball machines that are prefect for home use.
+If you’ve fallen in love with this game and are looking for an addition to your game room, there are plenty of Skee-Ball machines that are perfect for home use.

-One of our favorites is the Roll and Score Skee Ball machine, a 10 foot long vintage set with LED lights and electronic scoring.
+One of our favorites is the Roll and Score Skee Ball machine (affiliate link), a 10 foot long vintage set with LED lights and electronic scoring.